amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 The body of a module tracks an internal environment by which macro references are resolved.
 This environment is constructed incrementally by each clause in the definition and consists of:

-* the _module bindings_, a map from identifier to module definition
 * the _exported symbols_, an array containing symbol texts
 * the _exported macros_, an array containing name/macro pairs